We are all a product of our past and the experiences before lead to the expressions of the present.

 You can’t extract the role of food away from the broader sense of what it means to be human.

 Our need for food is married to our need for connection and community, of good conversation and relationship.
 It is to be integrated, not detached.
+There are many parents who can not afford food but you may be able to qualify for WIC, here are the wic approved foods that you could get.
 Instead, eating has become mechanical, much like pulling into a gastronomical filling station.
 Open the tank, pump in the fuel to the brim, and race off to the next destination, and all the while never realizing the price we are paying for it.

 Last Saturday was a rewarding example of customers embracing this idea.
 Several tables of friends, lingering for hours, laughing, talking, enjoying the near perfect weather outdoors.
 One patron came up to me as his group was leaving and said, “We have had the best time here.
 Thank you.”